corda/contract-sdk/README.md

     @BelongsToContract(MyContract::class)
     class StateTwo(override val participants: List<AbstractParty>) : ContractState

-You can target the annotations driving the contract behaviour specifically to a state type using the `targetClasses` parameter.
+You can target the annotations driving the contract behaviour specifically to a list of state types using the `targetClasses` parameter.
 Below we allow the `Issue` command issue exactly one state of type `StateOne` but at least one state of type `StateTwo`.

     class MyContract : Contract, StandardContract() {